raspberrypilearning/raspberry-pi-command/en/step_3.md

 ls -l welcome.sh
 ```

-You should see that the file has the permissions: `-rw-r--r--`.
+You should see that the file has the permissions `-rw-r--r--`.

 There are three possible permissions: 'read', 'write', and 'execute'.
 These can be set for the 'user' (you), 'group', and 'other' (everyone).